JESUSC1/Chicago-Public-Libraries-Analysis/README.md

 These data sets were used to analyze the spatial distribution of libraries across the city and to investigate the usage patterns of the libraries over time.

-## Analysis
-The analysis is divided into several sections:

-1. **Spatial Analysis**: This section investigates the spatial distribution of libraries across the city of Chicago.
-This is achieved by using the Python library `folium` to generate interactive maps.
-The maps help visualize the density of libraries across different regions.

-2. **Usage Patterns**: This section investigates the usage patterns of the libraries, focusing on the number of monthly visitors.
-The analysis visualizes the visitor count over the years and identifies any significant trends or patterns.

-3. **Statistical Testing**: In this section, a hypothesis test (specifically, Welch's t-test) is performed to assess whether the observed decrease in visitor count after 2020 is statistically significant.
-The t-test compares the mean visitor count before and after 2020.
-The null hypothesis is that the means are equal, while the alternative hypothesis is that the mean visitor count after 2020 is lower.
-The analysis includes checks for the assumptions of the t-test, such as the normality of the data and the equality of variances.

 ## Libraries Used
 The analysis utilizes the following Python libraries and packages: